SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You slide down to a knee and wrap around their leg with your arms.
 This gives you a stable position under them to quickly take them down.
 Don’t wait too long though.

-Stamina: 13
+Stamina: 16
 Speed: 8
-Special: Control 2
+Special: Control 4

-Tags: Trapping 5
+Tags: Trapping 6

 Effects:
-You gain immobility 2 as long as the clinch remains.
+You and your opponent gain immobility 2 as long as the clinch remains.
 This may only be used once per clinch.
+The control cost is reduced by 1 for every successful Underhook you’ve made.

 ### **Front Headlock**

 You slide your arm above your opponents to secure a grip and push downwards to make them lose their balance.

-Stamina: 15
+Stamina: 18
 Speed: 10
 Special: Control 3

 Tags: Trapping 6, Ground Fighting 4

 Effects:
-This may be used in a clinch or pin and may be stacked up to 2 times per grapple.
+This may be used after an underhook and in a clinch or pin.
+The control cost is reduced by 2 after a succefull Overhook.

 ### **Guard Pass**

-Stamina: 12
+Stamina: 16
 Speed: 4
 Special: Control 1

-Tags: Ground Fighting 7, Interrupt
+Tags: Ground Fighting 5, Interrupt

 Effects:
 This may be used in reaction to an opponent using the Guard jutsu.